 The Ceramics major at Scripps College provides students with a firm grounding in ceramic history and technology while exposing them to the broader vistas of the contemporary fine art world.
 A small student-faculty ratio and 24-hour studio access creates an environment conducive to the production of singular works of art.
 Emphasis is placed upon conceptual development, material exploration, experimentation, and craftsmanship.
 Students are expected to be intellectually curious, self-motivated, and open to advice and criticism.
 They are encouraged to take risks and challenge themselves at every level.
 Medium exclusivity is discouraged in favor of an artistic methodology in which concept comes first and determines the choice of materials.
 Operating within the larger context of the student’s liberal arts education, the ceramics area and Art Department at large encourage interdisciplinary approaches to thinking and working.

-The ceramics area at Scripps is headed by multidisciplinary artist and professor Adam Davis.
-In addition to teaching the ceramic curriculum – Beginning Ceramic Sculpture, Beginning Wheel Throwing, and Intermediate and Advanced Ceramics – Professor Davis also teaches Sculpture, Fundamentals of Art, and Representations of the Male Body in Contemporary Art and Culture, a course that is offered as part of the Scripps Core programming.
+The ceramics and sculpture areas at Scripps are headed by multidisciplinary artist and professor Adam Davis.
+In addition to providing instruction in the corresponding curriculum, he teaches a course titled Animal Rights and Speciesism, which is offered as part of the Scripps Core programming.

 In the fall of 2012, the fist Joan and David Lincoln Visiting Professor in Ceramics arrived on campus.
 This newly formed rotating position also breaks new ground in further forging and bridging our relations with CGU.
 Upon the visiting professors arrival, the College embarked upon a departmental expansion of ceramics into a two-faculty member area and increased the variety of programming and course offerings.